Gabriel DropOut: Characters

 An underclassman angel who admired Gabriel as her senior in angel school and (wrongly) presumes Satanichia was responsible for turning her into a slob because of Satanichia's false claims.
 She soon meets Vignette and is shocked to find out that Vignette is a demon, but soon comes to see her as a trustworthy friend.
 She is naive, kind and innocent, and is often bewildered by new things.

-Tapris is very beutiful and many boys seem smitten with her.
-She does not understand this due to her innocent and pure mind.
+Tapris is described as beautiful, attracting the attention of several boys.
+However, her innocence prevents her from recognizing their romantic interest.